Saturn Relay

 The Relay started at US$22,850.
-There were three available trim levels, 1, 2, 3.
+There were three available trim levels: 1, 2, and 3.
 The Relay 3 was available in front-wheel drive and in all-wheel drive.
-All Relays seat seven via folding/removable 2nd row captains chairs and a 50/50 third-row bench.
+The Relay seats up to seven passengers via folding/removable second-row captain's chairs and a 50/50 third-row bench.
 The third-row bench folds flat, but did not fold entirely into the floor.
 OnStar assistance and a DVD rear entertainment system came standard on all Relays.
 A navigation system was optional on Relay 3s.
 Side airbags were optional on the Relay.
 The Relay was discontinued after the 2007 model year and was replaced by the 2007 Saturn Outlook.

 Changes

 2005

-The Saturn Relay is introduced in 2005, along with the other GM minivans shared on the same platform.
+The Saturn Relay was introduced along with the other GM minivans riding on the same platform.

 2006

-2006 models added the GM logos on the front doors.
-Like the other GM minivans on the General Motors U platform, the wheels were updated from a five lugnut design to a 6 lugnut design.
+For 2006, the Relay received an optional 3.9L V6 engine, but only in the front-wheel-drive Relay 3.
+The wheels now have six lugs instead of five.
+The Relay 3 also featured an optional navigation radio, as well as standard first-row side impact air bags, traction control, and power-sliding passenger-side door.
+Second-row side-impact air bags became available with captain's chairs.

+Starting with the 2006 model year, GM badges were added to the front doors, along with many other GM vehicles.

 2007

+The final model year of the Relay.
+The Saturn logos had been dropped from the front doors.
+The 3.5L V6 was dropped, leaving the 3.9L as the base engine, with flex-fuel capability later becoming optional but only for fleet applications.
+Consequently, the optional AWD system was also dropped, since it could not handle the torque of the 3.9L engine.

+The Relay 1 trim level was introduced as the base trim level, and the Relay 3 now included a dual-zone manual climate control system with individual settings for the first row.
+The Relay also received redesigned 17-inch wheels and StabiliTrak electronic stability control.